 Boaters who have no education are more likely to crash not only because they are unfamiliar with the craft, but they are often not up to speed on the “rules of the road.”
 Florida’s boating scene is a lively one, and it’s rare that a vessel won’t be sharing water space with another.
 Chances of a collision increase when one operator is unfamiliar with his or her responsibilities in the course of an encounter.

 The top primary causes of personal watercraft accident, as assessed by FWC, are:

 - Machinery failure

 Lee County had one of the highest rates of personal watercraft accidents in the state.
-The county has a total of 4,525 personal watercraft registered as of 2013, and there were five accidents that year resulting in nearly $20,000 in damage.
+The county has a total of 4,525 personal watercraft registered annually, and there are an average of five accidents a year resulting in nearly $20,000 in damage.

-In total throughout the state in 2013, there were 137 personal watercraft accidents resulting in 125 injuries and 10 fatalities.
+In total throughout the state in a recent year, there were 137 personal watercraft accidents resulting in 125 injuries and 10 fatalities.
 That means virtually every accident resulted in either injury or death.Waverunner Liveries

 While 90 percent of the registered personal watercraft in the state are owned by private households, a much larger percentage of those involved in accidents are either rented or borrowed.

-Of those personal watercraft involved in accidents in 2013 in Florida, 28 percent were borrowed and 43 percent were rented from a livery.
+Of those personal watercraft involved in accidents that year in Florida, 28 percent were borrowed and 43 percent were rented from a livery.
 Just 29 percent were owned by a private household.